kwamedan/my-full-template/README.md

 ## Testing
 * For the homepage, the header overlaps with the main section, I have used a media query to make the header smaller so it can fit on the page and also increase padding size:

+* Making a conscious decision, I realised the user wouldn't want to scroll so much whilst navigating the homepage so I have reduced the number of reviews the user can see

 ### Bugs

 * Content has been pushed to the left-side of the page so certain characters are missing on the page: